-Dr. Quinn-Skillings is a fellow of the American College of Emergency Physicians.
-Prior to her position at MaineHealth, she served Southern Maine Health Care as Medical Director and Chief of the Department of Emergency Medicine for 9 years.
+Dr. Quinn-Skillings was a fellow of the American College of Emergency Physicians from 2005-2021.
+Prior to her position at MaineHealth, she served Southern Maine Health Care as Medical Director and Chief of the Department of Emergency Medicine for 11 years.
 She was a member of the SMHC Board of Trustees and served on the finance committee from 2012-2020, and served on the MaineHealth Board of Trustees in 2013.

-Dr. Quinn-Skillings currently leads the MaineHealth Physician Leadership Development Fellowship and is Senior Medical Director for the MaineHealth Center for Health Improvement.
+Dr. Quinn-Skillings currently leads the MaineHealth Provider Leadership Development Fellowship and is Senior Medical Director for Supply Chain and Strategic Clinical Innovation

 Robyn Ostrander, MD

 Maine Medical Center

 Dr. Ostrander graduated summa cum laude from Smith College with a bachelor’s degree in Psychology.
 She received her medical degree from Harvard Medical School and completed an internship and residency in adult Psychiatry and a fellowship in Child and Adolescent Psychiatry at Dartmouth Medical School.
 She is board-certified by the American Board of Psychiatry & Neurology in both Psychiatry and Child & Adolescent Psychiatry.